samuelhoover/samuelhoover.github.io/projects/projects.md

 #### Percolation threshold estimation

-There is no solution for determining the exact [percolation threshold](https://en.wikipedia.org/wiki/Percolation_threshold) limit, the fraction of open sites to closed sites that are required for one cluster to be connected to opposite ends (top to bottom, left to right) of a lattice.
+There is no closed-form solution for [percolation threshold](https://en.wikipedia.org/wiki/Percolation_threshold) limit, the fraction of open sites to closed sites that are required for one cluster to be connected to opposite ends (either top to bottom or left to right) of a lattice.
 One can use the Monte Carlo method to randomly open lattice sites until percolation occurs.
 Running many trials and with a large enough lattice should warrant an estimated percolation threshold limit of around 0.593.

 Below, black squares represent closed sites, blue for open sites, and green for the percolated cluster.